neondatabase/website/content/docs/introduction/billing.md

 ## Neon invoices

-A Neon invoice includes the total cost for the billing period and the cost broken down by [billing metric](#neon-billing-metrics).
+A Neon invoice includes an **Amount due** for billing period and the cost broken down by [billing metric](#neon-billing-metrics).

 ### Download invoices

 You can download invoices from the **Billing** page.

 1. Navigate to the **Billing** page in the Neon Console.
-The current invoice is displayed.
-1. Download the invoice:
-    1. To download the current invoice, click **Download PDF** from the top of the page.
-    1. To download an invoice for a previous billing period, select the invoice from the **Latest invoices** list to open it, then click **Download PDF**.
+1. Under **Latest invoices**, locate the invoice you want to download and click the PDF download icon.

 ## Cancel a subscription